arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

         .flatMap(o -> o.shipper)
 ```
 In this case, like with any other interface, Monad defines the API and behavior but not the implementation details.
-This code is specially useful to write for libraries that must remain agnostic to implementations.
+This pattern is specially useful for libraries that must remain agnostic to implementations.

 Using the Monad and other similar abstractions, Arrow can provide a rich collection of extension functions and new language extensions.